Algebraic Multigrid with Filtering: An Efficient Preconditioner for Interior Point Methods in Large-Scale Contact Mechanics Optimization: Introduction

-The remainder of this paper is structured as follows: \Cref{section:problem_formulation} presents the FEM formulation of the contact problem. \Cref{sec:interior_point_method} outlines the IP method used to solve the optimization problem. \Cref{section:Model_problem} introduces a contact example, highlighting the necessity of an effective preconditioner. \Cref{section:precon} details the proposed AMGF preconditioner, accompanied by condition number theoretical estimates. \Cref{section:results} evaluates its performance through numerical experiments and finally, \Cref{section:conclusion} provides a synopsis of this paper and outlines directions for future work.
+The remainder of this paper is structured as follows: \Cref{section:problem_formulation} presents the FEM formulation of the contact problem. \Cref{sec:interior_point_method} outlines the IP method used to solve the optimization problem. \Cref{section:Model_problem} introduces a contact example, highlighting the need for an effective preconditioner. \Cref{section:precon} details the proposed AMGF preconditioner, accompanied by condition number estimates. \Cref{section:results} evaluates its performance through numerical experiments { and \cref{section:cost} discusses the computational cost.
+Finally, \cref{section:conclusion} provides a synopsis and outlines directions for future work.}

-\section{Contact Problem Formulation and Constraints}
+\section{Contact problem formulation and constraints}

 In computational contact mechanics, interactions between multiple deformable bodies are modeled within the FEM framework.
 The main challenge lies in ensuring that these bodies do not penetrate each other while maintaining physical accuracy.
 This requires formulating appropriate contact constraints and incorporating them into the governing equations.
 In this section, we first describe the mathematical enforcement of the contact constraints, followed by the FEM problem formulation.